thehale/expressive-resume/README.md

 **Why Expressive Resume??**

+ - **Declarative:** Use semantically meaningful commands like `\experience` and `\achievement` instead of worrying about LaTeX plumbing.
+ - **Cover Letter:** Expressive includes both a resume template *and* a matching cover letter template.
+ - **Machine/ATS Friendly:** Expressive Resume was designed by an engineer with experience building automated resume parsers for [Applicant Tracking Systems](https://www.indeed.com/hire/c/info/what-is-ats#:~:text=when%20the%20ats%20parses%20a%20resume%20and%20determines%20it%20meets%20your%20requirements%2C%20it%20automatically%20moves%20that%20applicant%20forward%20in%20the%20hiring%20process.)
-Most LaTeX resume/cover letter templates start with 100-200 lines of formatting code (or more) that you have to scroll through before you can focus on writing the _contents_ of your resume/cover letter.
+ - **Maintainability:** Most LaTeX resume/cover letter templates start with 100-200 lines of formatting code (or more).
 With Expressive Resume, you simply specify the `documentclass` and begin writing!
-There are also several custom functions that further simplify your resume/cover letter's `.tex` code into clean expressions of your accomplishments that are easy to update over time.

-Additionally, Expressive Resume is written in LaTeX2e, so it is compatible with most LaTeX typesetting engines.
+ - **Compatibility:** Expressive Resume is written in LaTeX2e, so it is compatible with most LaTeX typesetting engines.

 ## Quickstart